-I know I’m not the only one out there.
-I know there are thousands of us, travel addicts, who live and breathe travel, but for one reason or another we find ourselves unable to just pick up and go.
-Maybe you are way over your head in debt, like I am, or maybe there is a family commitment that’s tying you down, or a health issue, or a partner who can’t just uproot their life, or maybe you actually really like your job and have no interest in quitting it.
+We know we are not the only ones out there.
+We know that there are thousands of others, travel addicts, who live and breathe travel, but for one reason or another, find themselves unable to just pick up and go.
+Maybe you are way over your head in debt, or maybe there is a family commitment that’s tying you down, or a health issue, or a partner who can’t just uproot their life, or maybe you actually really like your job and have no interest in quitting it.
+And that’s ok.

-Luckily, for you and I, over the last 2 years, I learned that you don’t have to quit your job to travel the world!
+Over the last 2 years, we have learned that you don’t have to quit your job to travel the world!

-Over the last year, I have been on 15 trips!
+Over the last 12 months alone, we’ve have been on 15 trips!
 Yes, that’s right, that’s more than 1 trip per month.
-I’ve been to 4 different countries, and spent a total of 80 days away from my current home in Brisbane.
-Some of my trips were long 4 week adventures, others, short 3 days getaways, but all of them added up to almost 3 months of travel!
+We’ve been to 4 different countries and spent a total of 80 days away from our home in Brisbane.
+Some of our trips were long 4-week adventures, others, short 3 days getaways, but all of them added up to almost 3 months of travel!
 And guess what?
-I still have a 9-5 job!

-Clearly, my favourite travel bloggers have had this figured out a long time ago, and every one of them was eager to share their tips and advice with me and with you to help us travel more while still working full time!
+Our fellow travel bloggers have had this figured out a long time ago, and every one of them was eager to share their tips and advice with us and with you to help us travel more while still working full time!

 Tip #1: Take Advantage of Public Holidays and Long Weekends